Website Cleanup: Improve Your SEO Without Creating Anything

 A third step in your spring cleanup is to delete useless tags on your blog.

-Somewhere in wedding SEO history, someone told wedding vendors that more tags on your blog is better.
-Not true, you all.
+A some point in the distant past, someone told wedding vendors that more tags on your blog is better.
+This is absolutely not true.

 Read more here: How to Use Categories and Tags on a Wedding Blog

-Every time you add a new tag, your website platform creates a tag archive page, showing every post that uses that tag.
+Every time you add a new tag, your website platform creates a tag archive page, showing the posts that use that tag.
 Here’s an example:

 So if your blog has hundreds of tags… you probably have hundreds of low-quality tag pages.